On this page

 The amount of virus in the body of an infected person becomes significant at the time that symptoms of the illness first appear.
 The person must be showing symptoms of illness in order to spread the disease.
 During the incubation period (the time before symptoms become evident), no cases of Ebola being transmitted have been reported.

-Symptoms can begin 2 to 21 days after exposure.
+Symptoms can begin 2 to 21 days after exposure and usually start with the sudden onset of fever followed by other symptoms.
 The average period for symptoms to appear is 8 to 10 days.
 Initial symptoms include:

 - Sore throat.